Banuba/ve-sdk-flutter-integration-sample/mddocs/quickstart_ve_android.md

 and add the corresponding [handler](../android/app/src/main/kotlin/com/banuba/flutter/flutter_ve_sdk/MainActivity.kt#L97) on Android side to start Video Editor.

-:exclamation: Important
+> [!IMPORTANT]
-1. Instance ```editorSDK``` is ```null``` if the license token is incorrect.
+> 1. Instance ```videoEditorSDK``` is ```null``` if the license token is incorrect.
 In this case you cannot use photo editor.
 Check your license token.
-2. It is highly recommended to [check](../android/app/src/main/kotlin/com/banuba/flutter/flutter_ve_sdk/MainActivity.kt#L306) if the license is active before starting Photo Editor.
+> 2. It is highly recommended to [check](../android/app/src/main/kotlin/com/banuba/flutter/flutter_ve_sdk/MainActivity.kt#L332) if the license is active before starting Photo Editor.

+## Face AR Effects

+[Banuba Face AR SDK product](https://www.banuba.com/facear-sdk/face-filters) is used on camera and editor screens for applying various AR effects while making video content.
+Any Face AR effect is a folder that includes a number of files required for Face AR SDK to play this effect.

+> [!INFO]
+> Make sure preview.png file is included in effect folder.
+You can use this file as a preview for AR effect.

+There are 3 options for adding and managing AR effects:

+1. Store all effects in by the path [assets/bnb-resources/effects](../android/app/src/main/assets/bnb-resources/effects/) folder in the app.
+2. Store color effects in [assets/bnb-resources/luts](../android/app/src/main/assets/bnb-resources/luts) folder in the app.
+3. Use [AR Cloud](https://www.banuba.com/faq/what-is-ar-cloud) for storing effects on a server.

 ## Connect audio